 I encourage all children to have fun with their creative minds, and this easy drawing should be included in their coloring page portfolio.

-I recommend using a reference image of zucchini for your zucchini drawing.
+I recommend using a reference image of the zucchini for your zucchini drawing.

 I use Pixabay for reference images for most of my tutorials.